xiashtra/cactbot/docs/LogGuide.md

 Often these invisible mobs are used as the damaging actors, which is why in UWU Titan Phase, both Garuda and Titan use Rock Throw to put people in jails.

+Entity IDs are not stable identifiers.
+Player entity IDs may change if the player DC travels.
+NPC entity IDs may change from one pull to the next.
+The safest option is to treat entity IDs as being scoped to a single pull.
+For NPCs, there are two additional bits of data that can be used to uniquely identify them.
+They are available in [Line 03](#line03) and [Line 261](#line261).
+The first is BNpcId, which determines the model and other properties of the NPC. the second is BNpcNameId, which determines the name of the NPC.
+Unlike the literal name of the entity, BNpcNameId does not require translation.

 ### Ability ID

 Although ff14 differentiates between abilities and spells,